vegather/MOONLogger/README.md

 ## Instructions

-- Show two log statements using the global functions MOONLog(), MOONLog("Message")
-- Show how to turn log saving, and time on and off
-- Show how to retrieve the log file
-- Show how to clear the log file
-- Show how to force save in applicationWillTerminate in case of termination

 MOON Logger exposes one global function: `func MOONLog(message: String = "")`.
 This function optionally takes a string as an argument.
 This means that you can either call it with no arguments, like this `MOONLog()` to just print out the location of the call